dcorking/school-perf-rank/README.md

 ## Bugs and known issues

 1. It is really slow, because it does far more calculations than are strictly needed.
 Don't run this on a production server, unless you want to be unpopular with production users.
 There is lots of scope for optimization.
+2. Ties are ranked arbitrarily
-2. The Department for Education only covers England, so we don't try to get data for Scotland, Wales or Northern Ireland.
+3. The Department for Education only covers England, so we don't try to get data for Scotland, Wales or Northern Ireland.